 - signature of the new custodian

-This memo must be sent to Accounting Services prior to any petty cash replenishments to the new custodian.
+This memo must be sent to Financial Services and Operations prior to any petty cash replenishments to the new custodian.

 Accounts Payable will not reimburse a petty cash custodian unless the name is on file as the current custodian.